Greenfield Hall

-Greenfield Hall is located in Haddonfield, Camden County, New Jersey, United States.
-The building was built in 1747 and added to the National Register of Historic Places on June 5, 1974.
+Greenfield Hall, formerly known as the John Gill House, is located at 343 King's Highway East in the borough of Haddonfield in Camden County, New Jersey, United States.
+The building was built in 1747 and added to the National Register of Historic Places on June 5, 1974, for its significance in exploration/settlement and military history.
 The Historical Society of Haddonfield operates a museum within the building.

 History

 The first structure to be built on the property was a small cabin built in 1728 by John Gill Sr. This cabin was later torn down.
 John Gill Sr.'s son John Gill Jr. built a new house on the property in 1747.
 In 1841, this house was torn down with the exception of two small rooms and a new house was built in its place.
 The new house was built by John Gill IV and is a red brick, center-hall 2 1/2-story Georgian-style home.
 Alexander Oswald Brodie purchased the home in 1916 and lived there until his death two years later.
 The house then passed through a succession of owners until 1960 when it became the headquarters of the Historical Society of Haddonfield.